SeFiech/godot-vscode-debug/README.md

 ## Installation

 ### From VSIX
-1. Download the `.vsix` file from the latest release
+1. Download the `.vsix` file from the latest release at https://github.com/SeFiech/godot-vscode-debug/releases
 2. In VSCode, go to Extensions (Ctrl+Shift+X)
 3. Click on the ...
 (More Actions) button at the top
 4. Select "Install from VSIX..."